Pringtle of Scotland worker operating linking machine joining necks to bodies of jumpers

 Our home and heart is in Hawick, in the Scottish Borders.
 This area has a rich heritage of knitting traditions and manufacturing, and we are proud to still make many of our famous cashmere pieces and more intricate designs here.

 The Scottish countryside with its panoramic scenery, rolling hills, moors, mountains and terrain of every hue is hard to describe to someone who hasn’t experienced this wonderful part of the world.
-It is in no small part why that ‘of Scotland’ remains proudly stitched into every garment produced by Pringle.
+It is in no small part why that ‘of Scotland’ remains proudly stitched into every Made in Scotland garment.

 We believe that no matter how good new technology is, there will always be a restriction.
 The expert knitters we work with achieve intricate detail, with no element overlooked, by putting their hearts as well as their hands to work.